Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 5

-The Boise State Broncos (9-4, 0-0 MWC) will try to end a three-game road losing skid when visiting the San Jose State Spartans (7-7, 0-1 MWC) on Friday, January 5, 2024 at Provident Credit Union Event Center, airing at 10:30 PM ET on Fox Sports 1.
+The Boise State Broncos (9-4, 0-0 MWC) will aim to end a three-game road losing streak when taking on the San Jose State Spartans (7-7, 0-1 MWC) on Friday, January 5, 2024 at Provident Credit Union Event Center, airing at 10:30 PM ET on Fox Sports 1.

-In this article, you can check out the spread and odds across multiple sportsbooks for the Boise State vs. San Jose State matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Boise State vs. San Jose State matchup.

 Boise State vs. San Jose State Game Info